-WWE Star John Cena Is Inspired By Shahrukh Khan, Here's Proof!
+WWE Star John Cena Is Inspired By Shahrukh Khan, Here's The Proof!

 Here's The Full Text Of The Quote!

-Also, Shahrukh Khan's full quote goes as, "Neither power nor poverty can make your life more magical or less torturous...
+Shahrukh Khan's full quote goes as, "Neither power nor poverty can make your life more magical or less torturous...
 Whatever helps you survive is perhaps the oldest and simplest emotion known to mankind.
 And that is love."

 John Cena Had Previously Tweeted About Shahrukh Khan